aijams/syllabus/William.md

 My favorite language that I know is C because of its use in microcontroller programming.
 My least favorite language that I know is Rocky Mountain BASIC.
 It is archaic and I have to maintain an Agilent test stand base in it for work.
 Here is a terrible code block from that test base:

-`2960 SPIN:
+     2960 SPIN:
-2970 GOTO SPIN`
+     2970 GOTO SPIN

 Deleting these lines breaks the test stand.
 We still don't know why.
+I have been denied 4 proposals to replace the entire test stand.